OctopusDeploy/docs/docs/octopus-rest-api/examples/index.md

 ### TypeScript examples

 The TypeScript examples are written using the [TypeScript API Client for Octopus Deploy](https://github.com/OctopusDeploy/api-client.ts).
+Currently, this client does not support being hosted in a browser context; a Node.js runtime host is assumed.

 ## Bulk operations